blackeyedhuman/Audiobook/README.md

 # Audiobook

 A basic python audiobook which reads out pdf files.
+It caches the pdf and bookmarks the page number on in-between termination of program.
+The audio features include - tune to a particular sex and age.

 <b> Moving on </b>